promise-100/SalesData_Capestone/README.md

      GROUP BY REGION
     ```

- 8. identify products with no sales in the last quarter.
+ 8. Identify products with no sales in the last quarter.
     ```
      SELECT DISTINCT PRODUCT
      FROM [dbo].[SALESDATA]